Trump: South Korea should pay for $1B missile defense system

 President Trump wants South Korea to foot the bill for a $1 billion U.S. missile defense system and is threatening to kill the free trade deal between the two countries.

 His comments aren't sitting well with officials in South Korea, a key American ally in Asia.
+One foreign policy expert called the remarks "shameless."

 "I informed South Korea it would be appropriate if they pay," Trump said in an interview with Reuters on Thursday.
 "That's a billion dollar system."